You’re Not Bad at Mindfulness - Just Misinformed

 2. You Observe Emotions Without Immediately Trying to Fix Them

-What it looks like: Feeling anxious and thinking "I notice anxiety" rather than "I need to stop being anxious" Why it matters: This builds emotional resilience and expands your capacity for conscious choice
+What it looks like: Feeling anxious and thinking "I notice stress" rather than "I need to stop being stressed" Why it matters: This builds emotional resilience and expands your capacity for conscious choice

 3. You're Kind to Yourself When Practice Feels "Bad"

-What it looks like: Missing meditation for a week and thinking "I can start again" rather than "I'm terrible at this" Why it matters: Self-compassion creates the psychological safety necessary for sustainable growth
+What it looks like: Missing meditation for a week and thinking "I can start again" rather than "I'm terrible at this" Why it matters: Self-compassion fosters the sense of safety that supports sustainable growth.

 4. You Find Moments of Presence in Ordinary Activities